edx/insights/README.md

 ============================

-***Warning***: This repository contains an early prototype of the edX analytics infrastructure.
+***Warning***: This repository contains an early prototype of the edX analytics infrastructure. edX won't be conitnuing the developing of this source code, but interested parties are free to fork and modify.

 The code base for the current version of the [Insights](http://edx-insights.readthedocs.org/en/latest/) product can be found in the following repositories: